fbpx

 Water Protectors

 Invasive plants and animals can hitch a ride on your watercraft, tag along on your gear, and even become unwelcome guests on toys and pets.
 These species, once introduced, out-compete the native plants and animals for resources and can quickly take over.
-Their presence can have a noticeable impact on the environment, and affect your ability to enjoy recreation on the water.
+Their presence can have a noticeable impact on the environment, and affect your ability to enjoy the water.

 You can help keep your waters in the St. Lawrence Eastern Lake Ontario region at their best by following the steps below.